Nonlinearity in Dynamic Causal Effects: Making the Bad into the Good, and the Good into the Great?: Comment 3: Make ``The Good'' Great?

 Making $\beta$ policy-relevant would turn ``the good'' into ``the great''.
 One way to achieve this is if, based on economic theory or available background knowledge, we can justify the assumption that the sign or magnitude of $\beta$ is informative for current or future optimal policy.
 Building upon the potential outcome time-series framework \citep{angrist2018semiparametric, bojinov2019time, rambachan2021when}, \cite{kitagawa2022policy} formulates a policy choice problem in the time-series setting with a binary $X_t$ and studies ex ante policy choices while accounting for nonstationary causal effects.
 Our approach relies on the ``invariance of welfare ordering''.
 This assumption states that the ex post welfare ranking of past policies provides reliable information about the ex ante welfare ranking that is relevant to current policy decisions.
 For the case of binary $X_t$, a sufficient condition for the welfare ordering to be invariant is that the sign of $\beta$ coincides with the sign of the welfare impact of the policy if it were implemented today.

 Extending this type of approach to the case of a continuous $X_t$ is an area that remains unexplored.
-Establishing how an estimand involving negative weights in its weighted-average interpretation interacts with the validity of the invariance of welfare-ordering or a similar assumption could be an insightful exercise.
+Establishing how an estimand involving negative weights in its weighted-average interpretation interacts with the validity of the invariance of welfare ordering or a similar assumption could be an insightful exercise.